You are here: Home

 Board Member & Liaison to Employment Committee

-Chris is a registered nurse who graduated from the Ona M. Wilcox School of Nursing.
-She completed her BSN at Central Ct State University and Masters in Nursing Education at the University of Hartford.
-Chris has been employed at The Hospital of Central Connecticut as a newborn and special care nursery nurse for more than 20 years.
+Christine is a Registered Nurse who graduated from the Ona M. Wilcox School of Nursing.
+She completed her Bachelor’s degree in Nursing at Central Connecticut State University and Masters in Nursing Education at the University of Hartford.
+Christine spent the majority of her nursing career at The Hospital of Central Connecticut as a NICU/Nursery nurse and lactation consultant.

 Board Member and Liaison to Public Health Infrastructure Committee